Agricultural IPM Grant Opportunities

 Northeast SARE.
 Funds research to establish the feasibility of novel approaches, with the expectation that the new information will be used later in educational programs that promote farmer adoption of the novel approaches.
 Deadline: Oct.
 24, 2017.

 Southern IPM Center.
-Funding is available for project directors based in the southern region for projects of the following types: Seed, Capstone, and IPM Working Groups.
+Funding is available for project directors based in the southern region for projects that address global food security challenges including invasive species, endangered species, pest resistance, and impacts resulting from regulatory actions.
 Funding: Up to $30,000 per project.
-Deadline: Nov.
-16, 2018.
+Deadline: Dec.
+2, 2019.

 - August 25, 2016